-Last week, I wrote an entire post all about elderberries.
-If you haven’t read it, make sure you do that before making this.
+If you haven’t read the entire post all about elderberries that I wrote, make sure you do that before making this.
 There are some different recommendations based on the extensive research that I did, different from what many are saying and from what you may have heard before.
 It’s important to understand how to properly use elderberry — and who shouldn’t use it.
 (Hint: if you have an autoimmune condition, you really need to read that post.)
 A lot of people really wanted this follow up post on how to make their own elderberry syrup!

 I recommend freezing this syrup after an illness is finished so it will last.
 It should last 1 – 2 months in the fridge, though.